Table of Contents

 What Are Pork Spare Ribs?

-Pork spare ribs come from the lower part of the pig’s ribcage, near the belly.
-They are larger and meatier than baby back ribs, with more fat and connective tissue.
-These ribs are known for their rich, savory flavor and are a popular choice for slow-cooked dishes like barbecue and braises.
+Pork spare ribs come from the lower part of the pig's ribcage, near the belly.
+According to USDA meat guidelines, these ribs typically contain 15-20% more fat than baby back ribs, contributing to their rich, savory flavor.
+They are known for their deep, meaty taste and are a popular choice for slow-cooked dishes like barbecue and braises.

 Key Features: